 The path is straightforward: assess your readiness, select one high-ROI pilot, execute with human oversight, measure honestly, then scale what works.
 Three to six months to first results.
 Five phases.
 No moonshots required.

 The gap between the 27% of AEC firms using AI and the rest is widening.
-Eighty-two percent of early adopters report measurable project benefits, compared to just 31% of light adopters.
+Eighty-two percent of early adopters report measurable project benefits1, compared to just 31% of light adopters1.
 A structured roadmap— phased, data-informed, and human-centered— is how mid-market firms close it.

 Better thinking leads to better AI outcomes.
 Start with the thinking.
 If you need help building your firm's roadmap, a focused strategy engagement can compress months of trial and error into a clear implementation plan— one that fits your workflows, your team, and your budget.